 The leading risk factor for PTSD is exposure to a traumatic event.
 Children and adolescents who are living with certain genetic tendencies or personality traits may be at an increased risk for developing this condition after experiencing a traumatic situation.
 While the following factors do not guarantee the development of PTSD, they may increase a young person’s chance of experiencing this condition:

-• Exposure to a traumatic event with perceived or real threat of injury
+- Exposure to a traumatic event with a perceived or real threat of injury

 Signs & Symptoms